 Despite being somewhat larger then the ST1, the strangely squeezed ST2 turret still had a very complex geometry with many shot traps, the same as it's predecessor, and had also the unfortunate side-effect of forcing the commander to operate in three height levels: he had to stretch himself to observe his surroundings via the cupola, had a forward observation hatch that he could look through while standing in a normal position and had to crouch to operate the 47 mm gun to the right of him and the coaxial machine gun to the left.

-In terms of painting, the first French tanks of 1900-1902 were painted in the same light blue ("bleu horizont") as the infantry equipment, but very soon the advantages of camouflage became apparent and most tank commanders opted to paint their machines in an assortment of colours in an attempt to minimise visibility, although the smaller tanks retained their factory liveries.
+In terms of painting, the first French tanks of 1900-1902 were painted in the same light blue-gray as the artillery equipment, but very soon the advantages of camouflage became apparent and most tank commanders opted to paint their machines in in an assortment of colours in an attempt to minimise visibility, although the smaller tanks retained their factory liveries or were painted in a dark olive green called "vert armée

 By the early 1903, spurred by a number of friendly fire incidents (the army was operating a number of captured British Mark I and II to supplement it's own stock of largely ineffective machines) the French Army High Command ordered a unified scheme of camouflage and tactical markings to be adopted.

-Although the actual design was still the whim of the tank commander, the machines were to be painted in only three colours, tan, light brown and medium green with dividing lines of darker brown while in the winter a special mix of tan with two tones of blue-grey was to be applied.
+Although the actual design was still the whim of the tank commander, the machines were to be painted in only three colours, tan, light brown and medium green (to ease logistics, the vehicles came off the production line painted in the latter) with dividing lines of darker brown while in the winter a special mix of tan with two tones of blue-grey was to be applied.
 In reality though, a lot of tank crews preferred to whitewash their vehicles rather than repaint them.
+Later, owing again to stock availability, other colours were added to the mix, such as a brick-dust red, ochre, light olive-green and coal grey for the dividing lines, all of which were also standard camouflage for artillery equipment.

 Also at the same time, a new set of tactical markings was introduced to maximise cooperation between individual tanks before the advent of vehicle portable radio sets.